DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ### Dealers, Bystanders and Companions

 1. Dealers.
-All player characters, and some in-game characters.
+All player characters, and some in-game characters that are controlled by the Game Master.
 They...
    1. Can have Powers and Vulnerabilities.
    2. Have at least 5 health points (HP).
    3. Can receive and use Fate Cards.